 Florence Nocar

-Interim Director of the Office of Institutional Equity florence.nocar@utrgv.edu
+Interim Director of the Office of Institutional Equity and florence.nocar@utrgv.edu

+Diversity

 Phone: 956-665-2103

-A student, staff, faculty member, or applicant for admission or employment who believes that he or she has been discriminated against on the basis of sex, may file a complaint with the Title IX Coordinator or a responsible employee as provided by UTRGV policy.
+A student, staff, faculty member, or applicant for admission or employment who believes that he or she has been discriminated against on the basis of sex, may file a complaint with the Title IX Coordinator or a Title IX Responsible Employee as provided by UTRGV HOP ADM 03-100, Non Discrimination and Complaint Procedure, or ADM 03-300, Sexual Harassment and Sexual Misconduct, as applicable.
 The Title IX Coordinator will ensure that action is taken to resolve the complaint in a prompt and equitable manner.